OHIF/Viewers/platform/docs/docs/deployment/iframe.md

 named anything you want, but it should be the path to the OHIF viewer build directory.
 The build directory is the directory that contains the `index.html` file (See [build for production](./build-for-production.md) for more information).

-You need to make sure that the viewer is also built with PUBLIC_URL set to the same path.
-For example, if you using `<iframe src="./ohif" />` (which means there is a `ohif` folder containing the build in your main app), then you need to:
+It is also required that the PUBLIC_URL environment variable is set to the same path.
+For example, if the iframe is `<iframe src="./ohif" />` (which means there is a `ohif` folder containing the build in your main app), then you need to:

 1. use a config file that is using the `routerBasename` of `/ohif` (note the one / - it is not /ohif/).
-2. build the viewer with `PUBLIC_URL=./ohif/ APP_CONFIG=config/myConfig.js yarn build`, replace the config file with your own config file which has the `routerBasename` set to `/ohif` (note the one / - it is not /ohif/).
+2. build the viewer with `PUBLIC_URL=./ohif/ APP_CONFIG=config/myConfig.js yarn build` (note the one / - it is not /ohif/).

 :::tip
-Make sure the `app-config.js` in the build is reflecting the correct routerBasename.
+Check to make sure the `app-config.js` in the build is reflecting the correct routerBasename.
 :::

 :::tip
-The PUBLIC_URL will tell the application where to find the static assets and the routerBasename will tell the application how to handle the rouets
+The PUBLIC_URL tells the application where to find the static assets and the routerBasename will tell the application how to handle the rouets
 :::

 ### Try it locally